akitectio/react-native-unsigned-input/README.md

   a.
 Decomposes the string into its canonical form using `decomposedStringWithCanonicalMapping`.
 This breaks the string into its base characters and their combining marks (diacritics).

   b.
-Folds the diacritic marks using 1stringByFoldingWithOptions:NSDiacriticInsensitiveSearch`.
+Folds the diacritic marks using `stringByFoldingWithOptions:NSDiacriticInsensitiveSearch`.
 This step replaces characters with diacritics with their base forms, effectively removing the diacritic marks.

   c.
 Trims the whitespaces at the beginning and the end of the string using `stringByTrimmingCharactersInSet:[NSCharacterSet whitespaceCharacterSet]`.
 The result of this algorithm is a normalized string without diacritics and extra whitespaces.